NCBI-Codeathons/Domain_HMM_Boundaries/README.md

 We used the following data to assess the runtime, scalability, and accuracy of this pipeline:

 (1) **Query sequences** are from assembled contigs found in Codeathon1(link).
-For RPS-tBLASTn, we used the translated ORFs from all 3,000+ datasets, while for MASH, we only used a subset of 700 of them.
+For RPS-BLAST, we used the translated ORFs from all 3,000+ datasets, while for MASH, we only used a subset of 700 of them.

 (2) **Domain models** are from CDD.